 Do not frequently modify the directory when you traverse the directory.

-If you store more than 10,000 files in the directory and the directory does not need to be frequently modified, you can accelerate the traversal process to some extent.
-In this case, you must make sure that you mount the file system by using the NFSv3 protocol and use the nordirplus parameter.
+If the directory contains more than 10,000 files and you do not need to frequently modify the directory, you can mount the file system by using the NFSv3 protocol and specify the nordirplus option to accelerate the traversal process.
 For more information, see Mount parameters.

 How do I improve the NFS sequential read performance on Linux kernel 5.4 or later?